gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Adding `-processorpath` or `--processor-path` to the `CompileOptions.compilerArgs` list is now prohibited.
 Annotation processor should instead be added to the `annotationProcessor` configuration.
-If you need to override the annotation processor path for a `JavaCompile` task, you can set it via the `CompileOptions.annotationProcessorPath` property.

 ## External contributions